agbrettpittman/100DaysOfCode2023_2/README.md

 ## Log

+### Day 22, December 4, 2023

+Figured out what was going on with CSRF blocking my requests, then got file validation working (I'm locking the file uploads down to just images).
+Had to research a bit as to the best way to handle file validation and landed on using the mmmagic package.

 ### Day 21, December 3, 2023

 Got file uploads working today.
 It took quite a bit of effort.
 The recommended graphql-upload library did not work well with TS, so I replaced it with the graphql-upload-ts that is largely a drop-in replacement.
 Then I had to turn off CSRF prevention as that kept throwing errors when testing from the sandbox.
 I'll explore that tomorrow.